Thomas Walsingham: Life

 If the ‘Chronica Majora’ was written, as must be supposed, at the latest not long after 1380, Walsingham must have been of exceptional age for that period in 1440.

 It is quite inconceivable that he can have been writing histories after 1461, the virtual close of Henry VI's reign.
 The Acta regis Henrici Sexti is therefore probably apocryphal, and Bale and Pitts have post-dated Walsingham.

 Works

+The following description is now largely outdated.
+Walsingham produced a large contemporary history, the Chronica maiora, covering events from 1376 to 1422.
+The text was edited in 2003/2011.
+The other chronicles mentioned here are part of the Chronica maiora, not separate works.
+Walsingham also wrote the Gesta Abbatum and the Ypodigma Neustriæ.

-Recent research conjecturally assigns to Walsingham the following six chronicles:
+Older research conjecturally assigns to Walsingham the following six chronicles: